Clanwilliam, South Africa

 Clanwilliam is a town in the Olifants River valley in the Western Cape, South Africa, about 200 km north of Cape Town.
 It is located in, and the seat of, the Cederberg Local Municipality.
 As of 2011 Clanwilliam had a population of 7,674.

 Geography

 John Cradock, the Governor of the Cape Colony (1811–1814), named the town after his father-in-law, The 1st Earl of Clanwilliam, an Anglo-Irish nobleman.

 Clanwilliam is situated at an elevation of 100 m, between the western slopes of the Cederberg mountains and the east bank of the Olifants River, which is impounded there by the Clanwilliam Dam.
-It is located just off the N7 national road, which runs from Cape Town to the Namibian border, and on the R364 road, which runs from Lamberts Bay to Calvinia.
+It lies just off the N7 national road, which runs from Cape Town to the Namibian border, and on the R364 road, which runs from Lamberts Bay to Calvinia.
 Clanwilliam is 230 km from Cape Town by road.

 The Dutch Reform Church has been a scheduled national monument since 1973.
 The mission there used to run a school where Harold Cressy once taught whilst studying to become the first coloured man to gain a degree in Cape Town.